helenclx/helenchong-blog/src/en/pages/about.md

 ## About This Blog

+{% imgFigure "/assets/helenchong/galaxy-garden-logo.webp", "Logo of {{ sitemeta[page.lang].siteName }}", "profilepic" %}
+[Image description: Logo of my personal blog, {{ sitemeta[page.lang].siteName }}, with the logo consists of a light yellow minimalist shape of a galaxy resembling the capital G on top of a purple background.
+Description ends.]
+{% endimgFigure %}

 {{ sitemeta[page.lang].siteName }} is my personal blog, launched on 8 October 2024.

 The blog name is based on the name of my first blogs in the 2000s, Galaxy Park.
 I have always loved space, and I consider my personal blog my own garden on the web.
 Galaxy Garden being alliterative in English also helps.
 The name Galaxy Garden being similar but not the same as Galaxy Park reflects both my desire to return to my internet roots of blogging, and to start a new beginning of my blogging journey.